 March still means winter vegetables in my part of the world.
 Over-wintered kale and root vegetables, purple sprouting broccoli, and, if you’re lucky, some hardier herbs like parsley.

 Even though we’re seeing hints of spring in the crocuses and first shoots of wild garlic, it’ll be a little while longer before true spring produce starts to arrive.
-This sweet potato chili is flexible depending on what you have as well as being an excellent hungry gap meal.
+This black bean sweet potato chili is flexible depending on what you have as well as being an excellent hungry gap meal.

 Ingredients